 In this example workflow, we demonstrate how to use DHIS2 Climate Tools to make sure that DHIS2 is continuously updated with the latest climate data.
-Specifically we show step by step how to download and import the latest available daily precipitation data from the ERA5-Land hourly data hosted at the Climate Data Store.
+Specifically we show step by step how to download and import the latest available daily precipitation data from cloud-optimized ERA5-Land hourly data hosted at the DestinE Earth Data Hub.

 The notebook fetches and imports only data that is not yet present in DHIS2, making it safe to run on a recurring basis and ensuring that DHIS2 stays up to date with the latest available climate data.